SatSim/zedboard-system/README.txt

 make ARCH=arm CROSS_COMPILE=arm-xilinx-linux-gnueabi- xilinx_zynq_defconfig
 make ARCH=arm CROSS_COMPILE=arm-xilinx-linux-gnueabi- menuconfig
-(Disable "Remoteproc drivers" under Device Drivers and then "Support for hot-pluggable CPUs" under Kernel Features, exit and save.) make ARCH=arm CROSS_COMPILE=arm-xilinx-linux-gnueabi- UIMAGE_LOADADDR=0x8000 uImage (The kernel image is in arch/arm/boot, called uImage.
+(Disable "Remoteproc drivers" under Device Drivers and then "Support for hot-pluggable CPUs" under Kernel Features, exit and save.)
+(While you're at it, you'll want to enable NFS Server Support (for NFSv3) under File Systems -> Network File Systems) make ARCH=arm CROSS_COMPILE=arm-xilinx-linux-gnueabi- UIMAGE_LOADADDR=0x8000 uImage (The kernel image is in arch/arm/boot, called uImage.
 Replace your existing uImage (on your SD card) with this one.)